-- 3. If installing a single switch only, turn to "Connecting to a Power Source" at the end of this chapter. - 4.
-If installing multiple switches, mount them in the rack, one below the other, in any order.
+- If installing a single switch only, turn to "Connecting to a Power Source" at the end of this chapter. - 4.
+If installing multiple switches, mount them in the rack, one below the other, in any order. - 5.
+If also installing an RPS, mount it in the rack below the other devices.